eric-mathison/chatfuel-api/README.md

 # chatfuel-api

-A library to simplify sending messenges and broadcasts to a Chatfuel bot.
+A library to simplify sending messages and broadcasts to a Chatfuel bot.

 [Chatfuel JSON API](https://docs.chatfuel.com/api/json-api/json-api)